 How to DECREASE estrogen levels?

 Similarly to progesterone, treatment of estrogen dominance will depend on the cause so please visit or talk to your doctor before diagnosing treatment.
-Some ways to support your body with excreting extra estrogen can look like:
+Some ways to support your body by excreting extra estrogen can look like this:

 - Losing excess weight